-Beginning when he’s in grade school and continuing, on and off, until he’s in college, Luis Rodriguez is a gang member for many years.
+Luis Rodriguez is a gang member for many years, beginning when he’s in grade school and continuing, on and off, until he’s in college.
 During this time, he becomes acquainted with the various aspects of Los Angeles cholo (i.e., gang member) culture: drug use, dismissive treatment of women, and, above all, violent clashes with rival gangs.
 Luis personally commits some reprehensible crimes as a gang member.
 Though he never seems to ask for his readers’…(read full theme analysis)

 One can’t understand Los Angeles gangs without also understanding the culture (and the cult) of machismo.
 Machismo—the rigid code of male behavior which male gang members follow to the letter—is the glue that holds gangs together.
 It builds unity, keeping Luis Rodriguez and other cholos loyal to one another by giving them a common set of beliefs.
 Machismo influences almost every aspect of the cholos’ behavior.
 Because machismo prizes the appearance of independence and…(read full theme analysis)

 In addition to being a touching coming-of-age story and a fascinating insider’s look at gang culture, Always Running examines the many different forms that political action can take.
 In Los Angeles in the 1960s and 1970s, there are a great number of worthy political causes, both domestically and abroad.
 At various points, Luis describes participating in the resistance to the war in Vietnam, police brutality, racism, and other injustices.
 In doing so, he poses one…(read full theme analysis)